modevx/idea-lifecycle/README.md

 <div align='center'>

 _You're not building a mobile app.
-You're building a solution to someone's need, want, or desire.
-Be obnoxiously clear about the problem that the app solves.
-Feature.
+You're building a solution to a human's ( percieved ) problem._

+_If you don't promote your mobile solution, you're building a hobby project, not a business._

+_Feature.
 Advantage.
-Benefit._

-_"I **NEED** that!" vs. "What does it do, again?"_
+Benefit. -- "I **NEED** that!" vs. "What does it do, again?"_

 </div>